Tips & Tricks

 Firmware library

 Finally, run the utility and install a fresh utility for the target MCU.
 Open Help->Install New Libraries->STM32CubeF3->check latest revision->Install Now.
-The firmware library is quite large so the process will take some time.
+The firmware library is quite large, so the process will take some time.

-New Project
+New project

 STM32CubeMX

 Now everything is ready to create your very first project.
-Run Cube software, click New Project, then select Board Selector tab, and choose the target platform Nucleo64 NUCLEO-F303RE.
+Run Cube software, click New Project, select Board Selector tab, and then choose the target platform Nucleo64 NUCLEO-F303RE.

 image11

 Now we can see the default MCU configuration for the board.
-Pin PA5, connected to onboard LED, is already set to GPIO_Output mode, and we can use it for classic “blink” example.
+Pin PA5, connected to onboard LED, is already set to GPIO_Output mode, and we can use it for the classic “blink” example.

 image15